 However, Kooj is quick to point out that, “As an artist my job is not to stuff a load of history down people’s throats, but to draw out a human experience in simple and metaphoric ways that bring people closer to the underlying meanings and hidden agendas of the war.”

-The Poppy Retake installation depicts a never ending loop which we can’t get out of, played through selected characters from today and from history especially the ww1 period focusing on narratives that have often been suppressed such as schoolteacher John MacLean from Scotland who was instrumental in the Clyde revolts during and after WWI, or Indian revolutionaries such as Kartar Singh Sarabha, or the many women from East Africa whose families died from a famine made worse by European demands for resources to support the war.
-Within the installation we encounter these people and events but we remain stuck in a continual loop which appears to have no end, driven along by a background musical tempo which plays with ideas of nationalism, patriotism, dissidence, loss and war game videos.
+The Poppy Retake installation depicts a never ending loop which we can’t get out of, played out through a current character with a refugee connection from today.
+The work is inspired by resistance to wars and colonialism in history especially the WWI period focusing on narratives that have often been suppressed such as schoolteacher John MacLean from Scotland who was instrumental in the Clyde revolts during and after WWI, or Indian revolutionaries such as Kartar Singh Sarabha, or the many women from East Africa whose families died from a famine made worse by European demands for resources to support the war.
+Within the installation we encounter hints of these people and events but we remain stuck in a continual loop of wars, games and colonialism which appears to have no end, driven along by a background tempo and video loops which play with ideas of nationalism, patriotism, dissidence, loss and war game videos.

 Remembrance art is not enough